Trading View

 Which TradingView plan is right for a long-term ETF investor?

 Start on Free and use it for at least a few months before paying anything.
 Most long-term ETF investors who contribute monthly and check in occasionally will never outgrow it.
-The most common reason to upgrade to Pro is hitting the active alert limit — when you want more than a handful of price or level alerts simultaneously, Free becomes genuinely restrictive.
+The most common reason to upgrade is hitting the active alert limit — when you want more than a handful of simultaneous alerts, Free becomes genuinely restrictive.
+That’s the moment to pay, not before.

 Does TradingView replace your broker?

 No. TradingView is a charting and analysis platform — it doesn’t hold assets, execute orders, or process withdrawals.
-Some brokers including IBKR have partial TradingView integrations for order entry, but your account, custody, and reporting remain entirely with the broker.
+Some brokers including IBKR support partial TradingView integration that allows order entry from inside TradingView, but your account, custody, tax reporting, execution quality, and withdrawals remain entirely with the broker.
+Not every broker supports the integration, and not every order type is available through it.
 Think of TradingView as the analysis layer and your broker as the execution layer.

 Can non-US investors use TradingView for European ETFs and UCITS funds?